whuang1101/Mastermind/README.md

 ## Prerequisites
 - **Python 3.13** installed.
-- If you don't have this installed yet go to [python.org](https://www.python.org/downloads/)
+- If you don't have this installed yet go to [python.org](https://www.python.org/downloads/) to get the instructions to download python.
 - **Git** installed.

 ## Steps to Setup